YUYE-RainLeaf/ARIP/README.md

     - PD: Phosphodiester Bond

 - Other
+  - SASA: Solvent Accessible Surface Area, surface area on the residue not in contact with any atom
-  - BSA: Buried Surface Area, that is, the sum of the contact surface of each atom in the residue
+  - Surf: Surface area, the sum of the contact surface area of each atom in the residue
   - Volu: Volume, contact volume
   - AOWV: Atomic Overlap Weighted Volume
   - UNDEF: Undefined, interactions related to non-standard residues that have not been judged

 ##### Summary Information
-- Files starting with '_ALL' contain all atom-atom contact information, including atom type, contact distance, surface, volume, etc.
+- Files with preffix '_ALL' contain all atom-atom contact information, including atom type, contact distance, surface, volume, etc.
+- Files with preffix '_RES' contain summarized information on pairwise contacts between residues.
-- Files starting with '_SUM' contain each residue's dihedral angles (proteins only), covalent and non-covalent BSA and contact volume, etc.
+- Files with preffix '_SUM' contain each residue's dihedral angles (proteins only), SASA (if available), covalent and non-covalent contact areas, and contact volumes, etc.

 ##### Success Information
 - If the PDB file only has one MODEL